 - Secret Lair x Blood Bowl

-As you can see, the Secret Lairs include one more Warhammer 40k faction – it seems like Orks just missed out on getting their own Commander deck – and two Secret Lairs from the other Warhammer properties, Blood Bowl and Warhammer: Age of Sigmar.
-Wizards has said the cards in the Warhammer Secret Lairs will be later be rethemed and reprinted in regular MTG sets.
+It seems like Orks just missed out on getting their own Commander deck, as they received one of the commander slots – and two Secret Lairs from the other Warhammer properties, Blood Bowl and Warhammer: Age of Sigmar.

 Each MTG Commander deck comes with a Sol Ring these days, it’s basically Magic: The Gathering law.
 It’s therefore only natural that each Warhammer 40k MTG deck gets its own copy of Sol Ring, each themed around its faction.

-Broodlord and Zoanthrope (which was revealed by MTG Japan) both introduce a new keyword to the game – Ravenous.
-This allows those nasty ‘nids to enter the battlefield with X +1/+1 counters.
-X equals the amount of mana you’re prepared to spend, and spending five or more allows you to draw a card too.
-It’s a little similar to Magic’s Devour ability (which is fitting for a race also known as The Great Devourer).
+Broodlord and Zoanthrope are examples of the deck’s new keyword ‘Ravenous’.
+This allows those nasty ‘nids to enter the battlefield with X +1/+1 counters, with X being as much mana as you want to spend: spending five or more allows you to draw a card too.
+It’s a little similar to the classic ‘Devour’ ability (which is fitting for a race also known as The Great Devourer).

 The X plays a secondary role on both cards.
-Broodlord can share out X amount of +1/+1 counters amongst its fellow hive-mates, while Zoanthrope does X amount of damage to any target.
+Broodlord can share out X +1/+1 counters amongst its fellow hive-mates, while Zoanthrope does X damage to any target.

 The Ruinous Powers

-On Wednesday, September 14, it was time for the forces of Chaos to shine.
 The Ruinous Powers deck is full of demons, board-wipes, and gets lots of value out of the extremely strong Cascade ability.
-Here’s a few previews from the deck.

 Forces of The Imperium

-For more details on upcoming MTG sets – check out our guide to everything we know about The Brothers’ War.
+For details on current MTG sets – check out our guide to everything we know about The Brothers’ War.